-How To Rent Office Space in London on a Budget
+How To Rent Your First Office in London on a Budget

-Finding the perfect office space in London can be a time-consuming and stressful task.
-Do you pay an agent to negotiate a lease for an office, or use a broker to simply rent an office?
-To draw comparisons you need to understand the costs of each to ensure an apples-for-apples comparison.
-Luckily with our quick guide to finding and renting an office space in London, you’ll be able to locate the ideal workspace for your business in no time.
+Finding the perfect office space in London can be time-consuming and stressful.
+Do you pay an agent to negotiate a lease for an office or use a broker to rent an office?
+To draw comparisons, you need to understand the costs of each to ensure an apples-for-apples comparison.
+Luckily, with our quick guide to finding and renting an office space in London, you’ll be able to locate the ideal workspace for your business in no time.

 Location, Location, Location